JordanG-dotnet/The_News_Worldwide/README.md

 ### Home Page
 - `You have displayed the top news of the day for the default country, which is Bulgaria (BG).`
 - `The list of news is devided 3 results per page which is hardcoded and cannot be changed from the client.`
+- `Eeach result has a link to the original published site where you can read the full article.`
 - `On the side you can choose from which country you want to see the top news.`
 - `The list of countries is:`
  > Argentina,